 |Nick Saban (Alabama)||7|

 |Jimbo Fisher (Texas A&M)||1|

-There are only four “active” coaches with national championship rings locked away.
-Alabama head coach Nick Saban has as many as the other three combined.
+There are only seven “active” coaches with national championship rings locked away (if we count recently retired Urban Meyer).
+Alabama head coach Nick Saban has twice as many as any other active coach.